-25 Disability Access
+22 Disability Access

-25.1 Where a vehicle is utilised for the carriage of passengers in a wheelchair, the following conditions shall apply: i) Access to and exit from the wheelchair position must not be obstructed in any manner at any time except by wheelchair loading apparatus. ii) Wheelchair internal anchorage must be of the manufacturer's design and construction and secured in such a position as to not obstruct any emergency exit.

-iii) A suitable restraint must be available for the occupant of a wheelchair. iv) Access ramps or lifts to the vehicle must be securely fixed prior to use, and be able to support the wheelchair, occupant and helper. v) Ramps and lifts must be securely stored in the vehicle before it may move off.

-- 25.2 Any equipment fitted to the vehicle for the purpose of lifting a wheelchair into the vehicle must have been tested in accordance with the requirements of the Lifting Operations and Lifting Equipment Regulations 1998 (S.I.
+- 22.1 Where a vehicle is utilised for the carriage of passengers in a wheelchair, the following conditions shall apply: - i) Access to and exit from the wheelchair position must not be obstructed in any manner at any time except by wheelchair loading apparatus. - Wheelchair internal anchorage must be of the manufacturer's design and construction and secured in such a position as to not obstruct any emergency exit. - iii) A suitable restraint must be available for the occupant of a wheelchair. - iv) Access ramps or lifts to the vehicle must be securely fixed prior to use, and be able to support the wheelchair, occupant and helper. - v) Ramps and lifts must be securely stored in the vehicle before it may move off - 22.2 Any equipment fitted to the vehicle for the purpose of lifting a wheelchair into the vehicle must have been tested in accordance with the requirements of the Lifting Operations and Lifting Equipment Regulations 1998 (S.I.
 1998/2307).
-Any such equipment must be maintained in good working order and be available for use at all times. - 25.3 Test certification is to be made available to an authorised officer of the council upon request.
+Any such equipment must be maintained in good working order and be available for use at all times. - 22.3 Test certification is to be made available to an authorised officer of the council upon request. - 22.4 Subject to the provisions of paragraph 4 above the proprietor may affix a sign on the outside of the vehicle indicating that it is able to convey passengers in wheelchairs provided the vehicle has been manufactured or properly adapted for that purpose.

-26 Smoking
+23 Smoking

-- 26.1 The Health Act 2006 and its associated regulations require vehicles to be smoke free.
-A vehicle means every type of enclosed hackney carriage and private hire vehicle shall be smoke free. - 26.2 Hackney carriage and private hire vehicles are required to be smoke free at all times, whether they are being used for work or for private use. - 26.3 Under the Health Act 2006 and the Smoke-free (Signs) Regulations 2007, all hackney carriage and private hire vehicles will also be required to display the prescribed no-smoking signs and the signage must be displayed in a prominent position. - 26.4.
-The Smoke-free (Vehicle Operators and Penalty Notices) Regulations 2007 set out the persons who have legal duties to stop any person who is smoking in a smoke free vehicle, they are: - the driver - any person with management responsibilities for the vehicle - any person in a vehicle who is responsible for order or safety in it - 26.5 The smoking of e-cigarettes is not permitted in licenced vehicles.
+- 23.1 The Health Act 2006 and its associated regulations require vehicles to be smoke free.
+A vehicle means every type of enclosed hackney carriage and private hire vehicle shall be smoke free. - 23.2 Hackney carriage and private hire vehicles are required to be smoke free at all times. - 23.3 Under the Health Act 2006 and the Smoke-free (Signs) Regulations 2007, all hackney carriage and private hire vehicles will also be required to display the prescribed no-smoking signs and be 70 mm square.
+The signage must be displayed in a prominent position which includes all rear passenger door windows at high level, plus one on the front passenger side dashboard or door window at high level.
+The signs will be included on the annual inspection and vehicles with either damaged or no signs, will not be licensed until satisfactory signs are in place. - 23.4.
+The Smoke-free (Vehicle Operators and Penalty Notices) Regulations 2007 set out the persons who have legal duties to stop any person who is smoking in a smoke free vehicle, they are:

+- the driver - any person with management responsibilities for the vehicle - any person in a vehicle who is responsible for order or safety in it - 23.5 The smoking of e-cigarettes and vaper are not permitted in licenced vehicles.

-27 Animals
+24 Animals